openenergymonitor/guide/source/integrations/openevse.markdown

 - RCD: duel-pole **Type-B RCD with 6mA DC leakage protection** e.g [Chint NL210](https://shop.openenergymonitor.com/type-b-rcd-1p-n-chint-nl210-63-263-30/
 ), Proteus 63/2/30B

-- MCB: **32A Curve C or 40A Curve B MCB** overcurrent protection
+- MCB: **32A Curve B MCB** overcurrent protection (40A MCB can be used providing disconnecting time requirements are met)

 - EVSE should be earthed in accordance with BS7671:2018+A1:2020.
 - Earth rod* or CPC disconnection / O-PEN detection device e.g Matt-e unit should be used when applicable**.
 - **PME earth facility shall not be used as means of earthing if EVSE is connected to an EV located outdoors**.
-See BS7671:2018+A1:2020 Section 722.411.4.1
+See BS7671:2018+A2:2022 Section 722.411.4.1

 - All terminals should be checked for correct tightness upon final installation

 *Earth-rod impedance must be <150Ω for reliable charging of all vehicle types (this exceeds the 200 Ω requirement of BS7671).

-**It’s possible to get a single unit which combines RCD, MCB and O-PEN protection in a single unit e.g Matt:e SP-EVCP-B or Garo G8EV40PMEB
+**It’s possible to obtain RCD, MCB and O-PEN protection in a single unit e.g Matt:e SP-EVCP-B or Garo G8EV40PMEB

 ***